jujuck/Fullstack_Login_and_Back_Office/README.md

 ### Second part

-## We will start with the back end part of the storie.
+## We will start with the back end part of the story.
 So open, Postman, get ready to send a Post request with a body in Json format.
 Here is an example of the data
   ```
 {